unt-libraries/django-name/docs/models.rst

 Identifier Type
 ---------------

-These are customizable types for the Name Variants.
+These are customizable types for the Name :ref:`variant-model-ref`.

 Fields
 ''''''